MichaelCurrin/dev-cheatsheets/cheatsheets/package-managers/os/homebrew.md

 ```

-## Link
+## Links

 You can run `brew link` directly but it also runs as part of install or upgrade.

-If a symlink cannot be created, you will get an error message with instructions as below.
+If a symlink cannot be created, you will get an error message with instructions, added here as well for convenience.

 To force the link and overwrite all conflicting files: